markomallari/tictactoe/README.md

+For running the app needs to install packages first use the following code in the terminal

+### npm install

+then once the packages installed you can now run the app using

+### npm start

+this codes/algorthm is originally made by me Mark Jomel Mallari Technical Stacks I used are just pure ReactJS and Tailwind CSS

+-ReactJs
+-TailwindCSS
+-React/ReduxToolKit
+-React-Toastify

 # Frontend Engineer Assessment - Tic Tac Toe

 ![Tic Tac Toe](tic-tac-toe.jpg "Tic Tac Toe")

 Build a classic Tic Tac Toe game with the following stack:

-- React / React Native (if you are applying for Mobile role please use RN)
-      - Use Create React App (CRA) / Create React Native App (CRNA) as template
+- React / React Native (if you are applying for Mobile role please use RN) - Use Create React App (CRA) / Create React Native App (CRNA) as template
 - Redux (optional)
 - Unit test (optional)
 - Styled-components (optional)